-The planning process of most of the audit firms in India includes the auditor notifying the client of the audit, discussing the scope and objectives of the examination in a formal meeting with organization management, gathering information on important processes, evaluating existing controls, and planning the remaining steps.
+The planning process of most audit firms in India includes the auditor notifying the client of the audit, discussing the scope and objectives of the examination in a formal meeting with organization management, gathering information on important processes, evaluating existing controls, and planning the remaining steps.

 The client is then informed about the audit through an announcement or engagement letter from the Chief Audit Executive, which will communicate the scope and objectives of the audit and the auditors assigned to the project.

-This will be an open conference meeting wherein the client (process owners) describes the unit or system to be reviewed, the organization, and available resources.
+One of the important audit process steps is the Initial meeting.
+It is an open conference meeting wherein the client (process owners) describes the unit or system to be reviewed, the organization, and available resources.
 The internal auditor meets the process owners directly during this meeting.

 Internal control review

-This step concludes the preliminary review phase and also outlines the fieldwork necessary to achieve the audit objectives.
+This step concludes the preliminary review phase and outlines the fieldwork necessary to achieve the audit objectives.

 Advice and informal communications